-Teen Wolf (2011 – 2017)
+Teen Wolf, MTV (2011 – 2017)

-That’s the setting for MTV’s Teen Wolf, a show that’s inspired by the 1908s films of the same name but shares no continuity with them.
+That’s the setting for MTV’s Teen Wolf, a show inspired by the 1985 film of the same name but shares no continuity with them.

 Eventually, Scott makes it his mission to protect his friends, loved ones, and Beacon Hills residents from shapeshifters, nogitsune, kanimas, lampreys, Garuda, fellow werewolves, and all other creatures that find their way into his territory.

-Bitten (2014 – 2016)
+Bitten, Space (2014 – 2016)

 Bitten is a Canadian supernatural fantasy series based on the Women of the Otherworld book series by Kelley Armstrong, which features various supernatural beings and is told from the perspective of a woman.